MerginMaps/docs/src/gis/features/index.md

 ![Enable photo sketching in QGIS Mergin Maps project](./project-photo-sketching.jpg "Enable photo sketching in QGIS Mergin Maps project")

+You can find out more about this functionality in [Photo Sketching](../../field/photo-sketching/).

 ### Layer order
-There is an option to define the order in which layers are displayed in the <MobileAppNameShort />.
-By default, they are ordered alphabetically, but you can switch it to follow the QGIS layer order.
+There is an option to define the order in which layers are displayed in the <MobileAppNameShort />: *alphabetical* or *QGIS layer order*.
+Detailed steps can be found [here](../../field/layers/#layer-order).

 ![Layer order in QGIS Mergin Maps project](./project-layer-order.jpg "Layer order in QGIS Mergin Maps project")